Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

   ![Saving successful](../../Assets/Screenshots/Channels/Settings/Connections/SavingSuccessful.png "[Saving successful]")

-14. Synchronize the connection to update the ETL mapping, see [Synchronize a connection](../Integration/01_ManageConnections.md#synchronize-a-connection)
+14. If the shipping provider mapping has been modified, synchronize the connection to update the ETL mapping, see [Synchronize a connection](../Integration/01_ManageConnections.md#synchronize-a-connection)
   The *Sync triggered* pop-up window is displayed.

   ![Sync triggered](../../Assets/Screenshots/Channels/Settings/Connections/SyncTriggered.png "[Sync triggered]")